Archivist of the United States

 The archivist of the United States is the head and chief administrator of the National Archives and Records Administration (NARA) of the United States.
 The archivist is responsible for the supervision and direction of the National Archives.

 The first archivist, R. D. W. Connor, began serving in 1934, when the National Archives was established as an independent federal agency by Congress.
 The archivists served as subordinate officials of the General Services Administration from 1949 until the National Archives and Records Administration became an independent agency again on April 1, 1985.

 President Joe Biden nominated Colleen Joy Shogan for the position on August 3, 2022, with her being confirmed and sworn in by the Senate in May 2023.
 She was the first woman to hold the position permanently.
 On January 6, 2025, President-elect Donald Trump stated in a phone interview with Hugh Hewitt that he intended to replace Shogan as head of the National Archives and Records Administration and on February 7, 2025, it was reported that Shogan had been fired as the national archivist.
+Later President Trump nominated Bradford P. Wilson for the position on March 2, 2026.